tldr-pages/tldr/pages/linux/yaourt.md

 # yaourt

-> Arch Linux utility for building packages from the Arch User Repository
+> Arch Linux utility for building packages from the Arch User Repository.

-- synchronize and update all packages (including AUR)
+- Synchronize and update all packages (including AUR):

 `yaourt -Syua`

-- install a new package (includes AUR)
+- Install a new package (includes AUR):

 `yaourt -S package-name`

-- remove a package and its dependencies (includes AUR packages)
+- Remove a package and its dependencies (includes AUR packages):

 `yaourt -Rs package-name`

-- search the package database for a keyword (including AUR)
+- Search the package database for a keyword (including AUR):

 `yaourt -Ss package-name`

-- list installed packages, versions, and repositories (AUR packages will be listed under the repository name 'local')
+- List installed packages, versions, and repositories (AUR packages will be listed under the repository name 'local'):

 `yaourt -Q`